 Horn Relay Flag: Press the "ENT" to move the cursor to the horn relay flag.
 The horn relay flag can be set to 0, 1, 2 or 3.
 This flag changes the function of the horn relay to control an audible alarm.
-With the flag set to the 0, the horn relay will be disabled.
-The monitor can be programmed to allow the horn relay to be de-energized while the monitor is still in alarm.
 This feature is useful when the user is troubleshooting an alarm, and wants to work in silence.
-Set the horn relay flag to 1 to activate the horn relay when the monitor is in LOW alarm.
-Set the horn relay flag to 2 to activate the horn relay when the monitor is in MAIN alarm.
-Set the horn relay flag to 3 to activate the horn relay when the monitor is in HIGH alarm.
+With the flag set to the 0, the horn alarm relay will be disabled.
+Set the horn relay flag to 1 to energize the horn relay when the monitor is in LOW alarm.
+Set the horn relay flag to 2 to energize the horn relay when the monitor is in MAIN alarm.
+Set the horn relay flag to 3 to energize the horn relay when the monitor is in HIGH alarm.
 This flag is set to 2 by default.

-Unit Number Flag: The unit number flag is used to identify the monitor on a RS-485 network, if that option has been purchased.
+Unit Number Flag: The unit number flag is used to identify the monitor on a rs-485 network, if that option has been purchased.
 This flag is set to 1 by default.